antoniofull/thexpatmagazine.com/src/pages/blog/2018-05-07-expat-london-amsterdam-barcelona.md

 </p>

 <p style="text-align: left;">
   After 4 days my arrival, I found my very first accommodation with two of my dearest friends from Sardinia, in an apartment in Stanford area (zone 5) and it costed almost 1500 pounds, not counting all the bills and expenses on top of that.
-It wasn&#8217;t all that easy, or better it wasn&#8217;t at all&#8230; but <strong>having my own income and a roof gave me a lot of satisfaction and motivation to go on and achieve even more.</strong>
+It wasn't all that easy, or better it wasn't at all&#8230; but <strong>having my own income and a roof gave me a lot of satisfaction and motivation to go on and achieve even more.</strong>
 </p>

 <p style="text-align: left;">